xaya/xaya_tutorials/Unity Mover/README.md

 	p.steps_left -= 1;

 If there are no steps left for that player, then we set undo data and do some cleanup.

+## Add Player Undo Data for Non-Moving Players

+In the first loop, we added undo data for **MOVING** players.
+Now we must add undo data for players that have just completed their move.

 For the undo data, we check whether the player already exists in our `undo` `Dictionary` and add the player by name.
 If not, we create a new `PlayerUndo` and then add that to our `undo` `Dictionary` with the player&#39;s name.